Interoperability Principle

 11. What incidents have there been with data concerning data sharing?

-The answers to these questions will help everyone improve interoperability.
+The answers to these questions will help everyone improve Interoperability.

 From Interoperability Principle to Architecture Principle